Meet the Team

 It was John’s lifelong dream to open a physical therapy clinic that provided exceptional, personalized care, with highly-skilled physical therapists.
 So he started Physical Therapyworks over twenty five years ago, where we combine a strong scientific background, evidence-based practice and a compassionate, progressive approach that brings patients the most advanced, reliable and effective evaluations and treatments available.

 John received his physical therapy education at Washington University, which is consistently ranked among the top physical therapy programs in the nation by U.S. News and World Report, and was the pioneer in movement-focused physical therapy education, research and treatment.
-He is a Certified Manual Therapist and a Board Certified Orthopedic Clinical Specialist.
+He is a Board Certified Orthopedic Clinical Specialist, a Certified Manual Therapist, and a Certified DNS Exercise Trainer.

 Physical Therapist